06 Jun How to Reduce Bruising after Breast Reduction

 Sun exposure can cause hyperpigmentation and darken bruises, making them more noticeable and potentially prolonging their appearance.
 During your recovery, avoid direct sunlight on your chest area.
 If you need to go outdoors, wear protective clothing, such as a loose-fitting shirt with a high neckline, and apply a broad-spectrum sunscreen with a high SPF to any exposed skin.

-Massage the Area Gently
+Massage the Area

-Once Dr. Watts gives you the go-ahead, gently massaging the surgical area can help improve circulation, reduce swelling, and promote the breakdown of bruising.
+Once Dr. Watts gives you the go-ahead, massaging the surgical area can help increase circulation, reduce swelling, and promote the breakdown of bruising.
 Use a light, circular motion and avoid applying too much pressure.
 Dr. Watts may also recommend specific massage techniques or provide you with a demonstration during your follow-up appointments.

 Consider Lymphatic Massage

 Lymphatic massage is a specialised technique that helps stimulate the lymphatic system, reducing swelling and promoting the removal of excess fluid and waste products from the body.
-Research suggest that lymphatic massage can help minimise bruising and speeds up the healing process.
+Research suggest that lymphatic massage can help reduce bruising and speeds up the healing process.
 Consult with Dr. Watts to see if lymphatic massage is appropriate for you and if he can recommend a qualified massage therapist experienced in post-surgical care.

 Use Silicone Sheets or Gels

 Silicone sheets or gels can be applied to the incision sites once they have fully closed and healed.
-These products have been shown to help minimise the appearance of scars and may also help reduce bruising.
-They work by creating a protective barrier over the skin, helping to keep the area hydrated and promoting collagen production.
+These products have been shown to help reduce the appearance of scars and may also help reduce bruising.
+They work by placing a protective barrier over the skin, helping to keep the area hydrated and promoting collagen production.
 Talk to Dr. Watts about when it’s appropriate to start using silicone products and which brands are recommended.

 Be Mindful of Your Arm Movements